Andy916/task-manager/README.md

 - Entity mapping with JPA annotations
 - Maven project structure

-## License
+## 📝 License

-This project is open source and available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.